 But extending the internet to space isn’t just a matter of installing Wi-Fi on rockets.
 Scientists have novel obstacles to contend with: The distances involved are astronomical, and planets move around, potentially blocking signals.
 Anyone on Earth who wants to send a message to someone or something on another planet must contend with often-disrupted communication paths.

-IP Location services provided by eXTReMe-IP-Lookup’s give users the specific geolocation information for specific IP addresses.
+eXTReMe IP Lookup IP Location identifies the specific geolocation information for specific IP addresses in JSON, CSV, and JSONP formats

 DP IP’s IP Geolocation Database provides IPv4 and IPv6 address spaces that include more than 2 million unique locations in 215,000+ cities worldwide.